 What Do Your Bank Customers Need to Know About Mobile Banking?

 - Is mobile banking safe? – Reaffirm that mobile banking is safe, but also provide your customers with some safety tips.
 This can include setting up multi-factor authentication and warning about checking financial accounts while using public Wi-Fi.

-- The benefits of mobile banking – Let your customers know why they should be using your mobile banking app.
+- The benefits of mobile banking – Let your customers know about the benefits of mobile banking.
 Stress that it will make their lives easier.
 No more visiting a branch to make a deposit!

 - How to get started with mobile banking – Educate your customers on how to get the app, and how to perform basic tasks such as paying bills, transferring money, and mobile deposit.

 How Do You Educate Your Customers About The Safety of Mobile Banking?

 As a community banker, your first job when it comes to mobile banking is to ensure your online and mobile banking services are ready to meet a surge in demand.
 Next, is educating your bank customers on the digital banking capabilities you offer and assuaging any fears they may have about safety and security.
 In this article, we’ll offer seven opportunities to educate your customers about mobile banking.
 Here are seven ways to educate your customers about the safety of mobile banking and increase adoption.

 1. Leverage Your Online Banking Users

 The most likely users to try mobile banking are those that are already comfortable using online banking.